python-social-auth/social-core/README.md

 > ## THIS PROJECT IS OPEN FOR MAINTAINERS
-> Development on the ptyhon-social-auth projects has been stagnated for a while,
+> Development on the python-social-auth projects has been stagnated for a while,
 > #445 was open a long time ago to discuss this matter and a plan (failed) was
 > presented to fix the situation.
 For that reason, I'm opening the organization to
 > new maintainers that will have the proper permissions to unstuck development.